 Even with the stock a bit extended, and in a compact vehicle, I am able to get the AR into action, though not with a perfect cheek weld unless the window’s open.
 The transition from gun-in-storage to aimed and ready is fast.

 Day to day, a jacket rides over the top of the muzzle, wrapped loosely around the receiver to shield the gun from the view of nosy or thieving types.
 It’s easy to toss the jacket to the floor or backseat just before releasing the rifle, and neither of these motions requires actually looking at the gun.
 An advantage to the stock position is the muzzle is level with the top of the seat, and it appears the jacket is just hanging from the seat.
 In-cog-neat-o!

 A 20-round magazine makes maneuvering the AR into the front seat easy while still giving me a decent supply of ammunition that’s ready to go.
 For safety, never transport a rifle with a hot chamber in this device.
 It’s just common sense!

 I like to do what many police agencies have as policy—the rifle rides with the bolt closed on an empty chamber; magazine inserted.
 While I’m a big advocate for most concealed carriers to habitually carry with a hot chamber in a safe holster, a long gun that’s not on your person is another matter entirely.

 And of course, nothing here is intended to advocate that you break any laws that may apply to long gun transport where you live.
 It’s your job to know what laws, if any, apply.

 This product is available via direct order from Lucid Optics.
-The price is $13.95; up to three ship for $7.00.
+The price is $13.95.

 The Snap Rack makes it possible for me to carry a long gun in the vehicle with relative concealment and quick access.
 Compared to some other methods, it’s also out of the way when not in use.
 This system lends great peace of mind in a world where security threats are ever-evolving.